sphinx-doc/sphinx/doc/usage/extensions/intersphinx.rst

    Use Intersphinx to perform lookup only in external projects, and not the current project.
-Intersphinx still needs to know the type of object you would like to find, so the general form of this role is to write the cross-refererence as if the object is in the current project, but then prefix it with ``:external``.
+Intersphinx still needs to know the type of object you would like to find, so the general form of this role is to write the cross-reference as if the object is in the current project, but then prefix it with ``:external``.
    The two forms are then